presented by PENNZOIL

 The NTT INDYCAR SERIES races across North America on a variety of racetracks that force drivers to perform at their best each and every week.

-• The 22-race NTT INDYCAR SERIES schedule is composed of superspeedways, short ovals, road courses and street courses that offer race fans new experiences and drivers new competition every week.
+• The 17-race NTT INDYCAR SERIES schedule is composed of superspeedways, short ovals, road courses and street courses that offer race fans new experiences and drivers new competition every week.

 • A cornerstone of NTT INDYCAR SERIES events are street course races that take place on closed public roads that make for a festival-like atmosphere in a downtown metropolis.
-Street course races in 2022 are at: St. Petersburg, Long Beach, Belle Isle, Toronto and Nashville.
+Street course races in 2022 are at: St. Petersburg, Long Beach, the streets of downtown Detroit, Toronto and Nashville.

 • Fan experiences are at a premium at all NTT INDYCAR SERIES races.
 From high speeds of superspeedways, wheel-to-wheel action of short ovals, camping experiences at road courses and the festivals of street races, the NTT INDYCAR SERIES has something for everyone.